Leasowe: Leasowe Lighthouse

 with the only known female lighthouse keeper in those days, a Mrs. Williams.
 It then became a tearoom for a period, but was unused before 1989, since when it has been the base for the ranger service of the North Wirral Coastal Park.
-The building houses a visitor centre and is occasionally open to the public.
+The lighthouse is a Grade II listed building and houses a visitor centre which is occasionally open to the public.

 Leasowe Hospital

-Leasowe Hospital or; The Leasowe Sanatorium For Crippled Children and Hospital for Tuberculosis, to give its full and original name, later became known as the Liverpool Open-Air Hospital, Leasowe, and finally Leasowe Hospital.

-To tell the story of the hospital, one name above all stands out and that is Margaret Beavan (1877-1931).
-She was the driving force, admired by all, she was known affectionately as the 'Little Mother of Liverpool', also not quite as complimentary – the 'Mighty Atom' and 'Clever Beggar'.
+Leasowe Hospital or The Leasowe Sanatorium For Crippled Children and Hospital for Tuberculosis, to give its full and original name, later became known as the Liverpool Open-Air Hospital, Leasowe, and finally Leasowe Hospital.
+Margaret Beavan (1877–1931) was the driving force of the hospital, admired by all, she was known affectionately as the "Little Mother of Liverpool", also not quite as complimentary, the "Mighty Atom" and "Clever Beggar".

-The first mention of a Sanatorium for children with Tuberculosis occurred on 16 December 1911.
-Slowly Leasowe Hospital changed from being principally a children's T.B. hospital to one for dealing with burns and skin grafts, and then arthritis until its closure in 1979.
-Another name closely associated with 'Leasowe'; amongst others, is that of (the late) Dr T.R.
+The first mention of a sanatorium for children with tuberculosis occurred on 16 December 1911.
+Slowly, Leasowe Hospital changed from being principally a children's T.B. hospital to one for dealing with burns and skin grafts, and then arthritis until its closure in 1979.
+Another name closely associated with Leasowe, amongst others, is that of (the late) Dr T.R.
 Littler, Consultant Rheumatologist, who was devoted to Leasowe.
-Leasowe Hospital was eventually bought by the Wirral Christian Centre in 1981 and was used later as a retirement home and handicap centre.
-After failing to make that facility work the buildings were eventually repossessed then later demolished around 2002–03.
+Leasowe Hospital was eventually bought by the Wirral Christian Centre in 1981; it was used later as a retirement home and handicap centre.
+After failing to make that facility work, the buildings were eventually repossessed then later demolished around 2002–03.
 Luxury flats and houses have since been built on the site.